ceyhunsen/Bash-the-Dummy/README.md

 #### Available commands:

-Also if you don't know bash, check [this](available_commands.md) for available commands.
+If you don't know bash or just wanted to learn what commands are available, check [this](available_commands.md).

 #### Walkthrough: